-Miguel Abreu Gallery is pleased to announce Sequence 7: one work, several weeks, an exhibition wherein over the course of several weeks a single artwork or installation will be on view at our 36 Orchard Street space.
+Miguel Abreu Gallery is pleased to announce Sequence 7: one work, one week, an exhibition wherein over the course of one week a single artwork or installation will be on view at our 36 Orchard Street space.
 This sequencing of objects by various artists articulated over time constitutes a break from the traditional group show in which works are installed in relation to one another in space rather than time.

 R. H. QUAYTMAN, The Sun Does Not Move (Dear Johns), Chapter 35

 As part of Sequence 7, Miguel Abreu Gallery is pleased to present R. H. Quaytman’s new, large-scale painting from The Sun Does Not Move, Chapter 35.
 This ambitious new work inaugurates the artist’s largest panel size included in her system to date – 52 3/8 x 84 3/8 inches.
 It will be on view at 36 Orchard Street from Tuesday, August 25th to Saturday, August 29th.